1. Before climbing on the wall

 - Children must be at least 14 years of age to become belay certified and belay others on the wall.

-- Children must be at least 16 years of age to use the wall without a parent or guardian with them.
+- Children must be at least 16 years of age to use the wall without a parent or guardian with them (except for special groups).

-- All minors (under the age of 18) must have a CU Indoor Climbing Wall Release Waiver Form on file signed by both the child and a parent or guardian before being permitted to use the wall.
+- All minors (under the age of 18) must have a CU Indoor Climbing Wall Release Waiver Form on file signed by a parent or guardian before being permitted to use the wall.

-- All climbers and belayers must either use equipment provided by the Recreational Activities Program or other quality equipment approved by a climbing wall supervisor.
+- All climbers and belayers must either use equipment provided by Campus Recreation or other quality equipment approved by the Director or a current climbing wall supervisor.

-- Harness buckles must be Doubled Backed at the waist and at the leg loops when worn by the climber and the belayer.
-Tied seats (Swiss Seats) are prohibited.
+- Harness buckles must be doubled backed at the waist and at the leg loops when worn by the climber and the belayer.

 - Climbing helmets are available at the equipment room for those who desire to use one.

-- Chalk and chalk bags may be checked out of the equipment room and used at the wall.
+- Loose chalk may not be used, only chalk balls.
+Chalk bags may be checked out of the equipment room and used at the wall.
 Please use only when needed and be careful not to spill on the floor.

-- Ropes: Be very careful not to step on them!
+- Ropes are your life-line – please be careful not to step on them!

 - Hand hold adjustments or rearrangements are not permitted except by staff members.
-Routes will be changed periodically by Climbing Wall supervisors.
+Routes will be changed periodically by either the Director or current climbing wall supervisors.
 Suggestions may be directed to them for changes.

 - Participants are responsible for the equipment signed out to them.
-If lost or damaged, they will be charged a replacement cost.
+If lost or damaged, they may be charged a replacement cost.